PNNL-Comp-Mass-Spec/MTDB-Creator/Readme.txt

 installed with the program (typically at C:\Program Files\MTDBCreator\)  For more information on PHRP, see http://omics.pnl.gov/software/PeptideHitResultsProcessor.php

-Use File->Open Dataset List to select a file defining the paths to the folders containing the input PHRP files to use to create the mass tag database.
+Use File->Load to select a file defining the paths to the folders containing the input PHRP files to use to create the mass tag database.
 As an example, see file DatasetDescription.txt.
 You will need to customize this file as needed to read your own data files.
 Use Tools->Options to define the filters